By Angela Noel

 Looking back on my years of trips to Vegas, I’ve won and lost (mostly lost) at gambling.
 I’ve seen almost all of the Cirque de Soleil shows (all very good).
 I’ve eaten at posh places and had the occasional $8.99 prime rib.
 Free drinks have been drunk.
 Sights have been seen.
 But in the end, the best of what Nevada has to offer has nothing to do with the Strip and everything to do with what had been there far before the first casino opened on Las Vegas Boulevard.

 What we get from our experiences has much to do with what we’re looking for.
-When I wore my little black dress, or travelled to Vegas in my adult years, I yearned to get outside of myself, to be what and who I was not.
+When I wore my little black dress, or traveled to Vegas in my adult years, I yearned to get outside of myself, to be what and who I was not.
 But now, I yearn for the types of experiences that help me understand more of who I am, what I’m capable of, and where I have the privilege to be.

 Today, if I pull on a little black dress it’s because it feels good and comfortable.
 I won’t wear the heels.
 I’ll probably bring a sweater.
 I’ll also buy my own drink or let my husband pick up the tab.
 When I return to Nevada, my new hiking boots in tow, I’ll wander the rocks and valleys, but I won’t be lost.